ndrakos/blog/_posts/2022-08-26-JWST_Pipeline.md

 Stage 3: Combine the fully calibrated data from multiple exposures

-I'm going to go through these steps using <a href "https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline-overview/example-jupyter-notebooks-running-the-pipeline">these notes</a>
+I'm going to go through these steps using <a href="https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline-overview/example-jupyter-notebooks-running-the-pipeline">these notes</a>

 ### Stage 1